2020 Summer Paralympics: Logo

 The emblems of the 2020 Olympics and Paralympics were unveiled on 25 April 2016.
 The Paralympic emblem features a hand fan in a circle form, filled with an indigo-colored checkerboard pattern.
 The design is meant to "express a refined elegance and sophistication that exemplifies Japan".
 The designs replaced a previous emblem which had been scrapped due to allegations that it plagiarized the logo of the Théâtre de Liège in Belgium.
+This was also the final time that the "Paralympic Games" text would be featured in a Paralympics emblem.

 Mascot

 The shortlist of mascots for the Tokyo Games was unveiled on 7 December 2017 and the winning entry was announced on 28 February 2018.
 Candidate pair A, created by Ryo Taniguchi, received the most votes (109,041) and was declared the winner, defeating Kana Yano's pair B (61,423 votes) and Sanae Akimoto's pair C (35,291 votes).
 Someity is a figure with pink chequered patterns inspired by the Games' official logo, as well as cherry blossom flowers.
-It has a calm but powerful ability, it is nature-loving, and it speaks to the wind.
+It is calm but powerful, nature-loving, and it can speak to wind.
 Both Miraitowa and Someity were named by the Organising Committee on 22 July 2018.

 Animated shorts

-Japanese public broadcaster NHK produced a series of short films called Animation x Paralympic: Who Is Your Hero?
-Each short features a different Paralympic sport, and is designed and produced in collaboration with well-known creators of anime and manga, sometimes featuring crossovers with popular series or with real-life athletes.
+Japanese public broadcaster NHK commissioned a series of anime shorts in conjunction with the Games, Animation x Paralympic: Who Is Your Hero?
+Each short featured a different Paralympic sport, and was produced in collaboration with well-known creators of anime and manga, sometimes featuring crossovers with popular series or with real-life athletes.